Endurance Exercise Is Bad For You?

 “Clearly, when it comes to exercise, more is not always better.
 As I’ve learned in more recent years, the opposite is oftentimes true.
 Granted, this warning does not apply to the vast majority of people reading this, as most people are not exercising nearly enough.
 But it’s still important to understand that not only is it possible to over-exercise, but focusing on the wrong type of exercise to the exclusion of other important areas can actually do you more harm than good.
 Even if you don’t end up dying from sudden cardiac death during a race, years of marathon running can take a toll on your ability to achieve optimal health.”

 This entry was posted on January 25, 2012 at 3:00 am and is filed under Fat Loss, Guest Authors, Injuries, Media, Random Thoughts, Training, Training Females with tags cardio training, endurance training, Marathon running, sudden death.
-You can follow any responses to this entry through the RSS 2.0 feed You can leave a response, or trackback from your own site.
+You can follow any responses to this entry through the RSS 2.0 feed.
+Both comments and pings are currently closed.

 March 6, 2012 at 3:49 pm